JT2106/Hyperdimensional-computing-tactile-sensing/README.md

 ### d_control_gripper
 The project run to obtain grip-force control and object identification data.
 This project implements an incomplete version of **TactileHD**, excluding pbject identification and active incremental learning.

-You can also open and run this project through the project file " d_control_gripper.xpr" in **Vivado 2023.1**.
+You can also open and run this project through the project file "d_control_gripper.xpr" in **Vivado 2023.1**.
 The HDL source code can be found in "d_control_gripper.srcs".

 ### baseline models
 This folder includes the projects of HDL realizations of SVM, MLP, and GRU.